-"Is local SEO or Google Ads more effective?" — This is the most common question we get in marketing consultations.
-There's no single right answer.
-It depends on your business situation, budget, and timeline.
-But in most cases, there's an optimal order.
+"Is local SEO or Google Ads more effective?" is a common question in marketing consultations.
+There is no single answer.
+The right order depends on your current visibility, landing page, budget, and timeline.

 Google Ads is paying to display ads at the top of search results.
 Exposure starts immediately upon setup, but the moment you turn off ads, traffic disappears.